brandonmarshal/lsx-demo-theme/logs/week53/logs-week53-day4.md

 **LS-3222** — Fix: Mobile Menu — Restore Links and Remove Systems `[Done]`

--   PR #58 merged — mobile menu link restoration and Systems removal complete; issue completed

----

-**PR #58 — Merge Conflict Resolution (LS-3222)**
+-   **PR #58 merge conflict resolution:**
     -   PR #58 showed as conflicting after `develop` moved on 5 commits (Services page build + icon migration, LS-1598/LS-3229)
     -   Ran a local test merge to confirm scope — the only real conflict was `CHANGELOG.md`, both branches had added a new entry at the top; everything else merged cleanly
     -   Merged `origin/develop` into the feature branch only, never touched `develop` itself
     -   Resolved the changelog conflict by keeping both entries — LS-3222's entry on top, `develop`'s existing per-PR entries below, separated by `---`, no content lost or altered
     -   Verified nothing went missing — diffed the feature branch against `origin/develop` and confirmed all mobile-menu changes (`parts/mobile-menu.html`, `_mega-menu.scss`, accordion styles, spec docs) were still intact
     -   Committed and pushed to the feature branch only
+-   PR #58 merged — mobile menu link restoration and Systems removal complete; issue completed

+---

+**LS-3223** — Plan New Skills via OpenSpec `[In Progress]`

+-   **`open-pr` skill given a full PR-workflow upgrade against the LightSpeed "Pull Request & Code Review Workflow" doc** (creation-checklist section only) — closed every identified gap:
+    -   Branch-naming validation, base-branch selection by branch type, review-budget sizing, a full self-review gate (including confirming WCAG 2.2 AA as the current org-wide standard, overriding this repo's older figure), stacked-PR support, draft PR handling, mandatory changelog labelling in the same command call, and a new "Responding to feedback" section
+-   **Adopted LightSpeedWP's official PR templates** — pulled all 20 files from `lightspeedwp/.github`'s template folder and copied them into `ls-theme` so the skill has no external-repo runtime dependency; `open-pr` now resolves and follows the matching org template, layering in only what it lacks; created the 2 required changelog labels in `ls-theme`
+-   **Migrated skill planning from OpenSpec to Spec Kit** per direction — removed the old OpenSpec change folder and re-planned fresh under Spec Kit, running the full pipeline (specify → clarify → plan → tasks → analyze → implement) and producing a complete `specs/002-open-pr-skill/` planning set
+-   **Constitution amended to v1.3.0** — added Principle VIII (Branch, PR & Changelog Discipline) codifying all of the above so future Spec Kit-planned features are automatically checked against this standard; all 7 existing principles preserved, one pre-existing WCAG version inconsistency flagged as an open TODO rather than silently resolved
+-   Confirmed the actual `SKILL.md` artifact remains fully compliant with the agentskills.io packaging spec — unaffected by the planning-tool switch
+-   **19 of 27 tasks complete**; remaining 8 are live-verification tasks deliberately left unchecked until actually run — next step is using the updated skill to open its own real PR as live verification

 ---